Cultural Information Index

 Polyamory: Polyamory, or consensual non-monogamy, is the practice of having multiple intimate relationships, whether sexual or just romantic, with the full knowledge and consent of all parties involved.
 Polyamory is generally not gender-specific; an individual can have multiple partners of any gender (Psychology Today, 2021).

-Agender: A person with very little to no connection to gender, no personal alignment with the concepts of either man or woman, and/or someone who sees themselves as existing without gender (Vanderbilt University, 2021).
+Agender: Refers to a person with very little to no connection to gender, no personal alignment with the concepts of either man or woman, and/or someone who sees themselves as existing without gender (Vanderbilt University, 2021).

 Androgyny / Gender Bending: The individual expresses both, or neither, of the two culturally-defined genders, and/or presents merged culturally/stereotypically feminine and masculine characteristics, or mainly neutral characteristics.
 The individual may or may not express dual gender identity (Western Oregon University, n.d.).